The Mirror Trick: A Patient's Breakthrough

-mirror workouts how reflection is a key focus of this article.
-Studies show that visual feedback during exercise increases muscle activation by up to 15% and improves movement symmetry by 23%.
-The mirror acts as an external coach, catching compensations your internal sensors might miss.
-That slight hip shift during squats?
-The forward head posture during overhead presses?
-The mirror sees it all.
+Studies suggest that visual feedback during exercise can increase muscle activation by up to 15% and improve movement symmetry by 23%.
+It's like having an external coach, catching compensations your internal sensors might miss.

 Movement Flaws You Can Only Catch in Mirrors